 The victims claimed the university permitted a “campus condition rife with sexual assault.”
 The way the university handled the complaints discouraged others from reporting sexual assault.
 The victims alleged this pattern increased the risk of sexual violence against the victims and other students at the university.7

-If a victim reports sexual assault to college officials, either through a formal or informal process, the school is generally required to investigate the complaint and take any necessary action.
+If a victim reports sexual assault to college officials through a formal process, the school is generally required to investigate the complaint and take any necessary action.
 Title IX provides students must have an equal opportunity for education that is free from sexual harassment and sexual violence.
 If the university fails to take action, the student may have a Title IX violation claim.

 If the college officials say they are investigating the claim, the school may be properly responding to the reported assault.
 However, if the school fails to provide timely updates or the “investigation” keeps dragging on or is repeatedly delayed, the university may be displaying “deliberate indifference.”